debug-ito/staversion/README.md

     (snip)

+## Package version for stack projects

+You can also specify stack.yaml file in the query.
+In that case, staversion reads its `packages` field and treats all .cabal files under those package directories as the query.

+    $ staversion --hackage ./staversion/stack.yaml
+    ------ latest in hackage
+    -- ./staversion/./staversion.cabal - library
+    base ==4.11.1.0,
+    unordered-containers ==0.2.9.0,
+    aeson ==1.4.0.0,
+    text ==1.2.3.0,

+    (snip)

+"stack.yaml" in the query has a special meaning.
+It means the default stack.yaml of your current project.
+The "stack.yaml" does not have to be in the working directory.
+This query is implied by default if you pass no query arguments.

+    $ staversion --hackage stack.yaml
+    ------ latest in hackage
+    -- /home/toshio/programs/git/staversion/./staversion.cabal - library
+    base ==4.11.1.0,
+    unordered-containers ==0.2.9.0,
+    aeson ==1.4.0.0,
+    text ==1.2.3.0,

+    (snip)

 ## Package version ranges over different resolvers

 With `--aggregate` (`-a`) option, you can aggregate version numbers in different resolvers into a version range using the given aggregation rule.